-(c) does not cause an unreasonable loss of afficinty to adjoining properties.
-Acceptable Solutions Performance Criteria A1 P1 A building that is not a dwelling must have a building height not more than 8.5m.
+Objective: That all non-dwelling development: (a) is compatible with the streetscape; (b) is compatible with the form and scale of existing residential development; and (c) does not cause an unreasonable loss of amenity to adjoining properties.
+Acceptable Solutions Performance Criteria A1 P1 at is not a dwelling must have a ht not more than 8.5m.
 The height of a building that is not a dwelling must be compatible with the streetscape and not cause an unreasonable loss of amenity to adjoining properties, having regard to: (a) the topography of the site; (b) the height of buildings on the site and adjacent properties; (c) the bulk and form of existing and proposed buildings; (d) sunlight to habitable rooms of dwellings and private open space; and (e) any overshadowing of adjoining properties.
-A2 P2 A building that is not a dwelling, excluding protrusions that extend not more than 0.9m into the frontage setback, must have a setback from a frontage not less than 8m.
-The siting of a building that is not a dwelling must be compatible with the streetscape and character of development existing on established properties in the area, having regard to: (a) the topography of the site; (b) the setbacks of surrounding buildings; (c) the height, bulk and form of existing and proposed buildings; (d) the appearance when viewed from roads and public open space adjacent to the site; and
+A2 P2 protrusions t at is not a dwelling, excluding hat extend not more than 0.9m into the back, must have a setback from a less than 8m.
+The siting of a building that is not a dwelling must be compatible with the streetscape and character of development existing on established properties in the area, having regard to: (a) the topography of the site; (b) the setbacks of surrounding buildings;

+(c) the height, bulk and form of existing and

+(d) the appearance when viewed from roads and public open space adjacent to the site; and proposed buildings;